2077scientist/Google_Data_Analytics/README.md

 I found the course quite enjoyable as it effectively conveyed the information in a user-friendly manner.
 Even individuals without a mathematical or technical background should be able to successfully complete the course with dedication and effort.
 It provided a foundational understanding of the data analyst role while delving into the essential tools utilized by data analysts, including SQL, Tableau, and Spreadsheets.

 As someone who already has some experience in data analytics, I took this course quite fast since it only took me about 1 month and a half.
 However, I can feel that the course covers more theoretical background related to the concept which is not in-depth yet.

-Hence, here is the thing you should be aware of before taking the course: This program may not fully prepare you for the job market as it claims to do.
-Many individuals, including myself, feel that additional learning and practice beyond this course are necessary to become job-ready.
-For instance, refreshing your knowledge of SQL and acquiring more in-depth skills in Tableau and R might be essential.
-Switching careers to become a data analyst requires more than just completing this program.
-It entails building a comprehensive portfolio, refining your resume, and actively networking to enhance your job prospects.

-This Google Data Analytics Certificate Program is a very good starting point for those who are interested to kick off their career in Data Analytics in any industry as all the industry needs those who are specialized in Data Analytics to help them with the process, identify patterns, and trends, discover new opportunities and prepare for data-driven decision making for their businesses.